Let’s dive into the deep history and origin of cross-country skiing, that is truly the history of all forms of skiing!

 Fridtjov Nansen skied across the southern end of Greenland that remained unexplored and published his experiences and findings in a book.

 This rekindled a massive interest in cross-country skiing throughout Europe (in particular the elite classes).
 And in no time, by 1900, cross country skiing became a renowned name in winter sports and touring.

 Norwegian expatriates started taking positions of organizers and club mentors and ski clubs became a much more common sight all over Europe.
 Norwegians were ecstatic about the popularity of their national sport, however, they were also insecure about the fact that they will lose control over it.
 This led to the formation of an International Ski Congress in 1910.

-This Congress was replaced by the Federation Internationale du Ski (FIS) in 1924, but Norwegians ensured that had at least one Norwegian at the top position of FIS.
-This was to ensure that any national-level XC skiing event taking place in either Europe or the USA will have to be compliant with Norwegian rules – that included physical fitness as well as moral uprightness!
+The International Ski Congress was replaced by the Federation Internationale du Ski (FIS) in 1924, but Norwegians ensured that had at least one Norwegian at the top position of FIS.
+This was to ensure that any national-level cross-country skiing event taking place in either Europe or the USA will have to be compliant with Norwegian rules – that included physical fitness as well as moral uprightness!

 Since 1988, the classical and freestyle skiing techniques were allocated for specific events starting at the Calgary Olympic Games and the pursuit race also started later in 1992 at Albertville Winter Olympics.

 Some aspects of cross country skiing have remained unchanged, such as the continued prominence and success of Scandinavian skiers.
 Soviet and Russian skiers also emerged strongly in the 1960s.
 Retired Norwegian ski champion Bjorn Daehlie has been the most successful Winter Olympian in history so far.
 He won 8 gold medals for Norway in 3 Winter Olympics within the period 1992 – 1998.